nirajvnec/testLTC/README.md

 function onChangeDelForm(value: any, index: any) {
+  // Instead of directly modifying the array (which might not trigger re-renders)
-  // Create a new state object with updated rows const updatedRows = [...rows];
+  // Create a new copy of rows with the updated value const newRows = [...rows];

-  // Update the specific row
-  updatedRows[index] = {
+  newRows[index] = {
-    ...updatedRows[index],
+    ...newRows[index],
     reportDeliveryFormatValue: value,
     reportDeliveryFormatKey: value
   };

+  // Now update your state with this new array
-  // Update your state using the appropriate method
+  // This depends on how your component manages state

+  // For useState hooks
+  // setRows(newRows);

-  // If using setState in a class component: setState({
+  // Or if using class component state
-    ...state,
-    rows: updatedRows
-  });
+  // this.setState({ rows: newRows });

-  // Your existing logic for setting individual state variables setdelvFormat(value);
+  // Keep your existing state updates for the format values setdelvFormat(value);
   setdelvFormatKey(value);

+  console.log(newRows[index].reportDeliveryFormatValue);
+  console.log(delFormat);
+  console.log(delFormatKey);

   if (selectedMeasure === 'Shared Folder') {
-    props.getSubsData(updatedRows);
+    props.getSubsData(newRows);
   }
 }